 The Decide module helps executives make quick, informed choices through a clean interface.
 Hence, the UI shows key information, past similar decisions, and potential outcomes all in one place.
 Additionally, the interface adapts to different decision-making styles while highlighting risks and solutions for possible courses of action.
 It also includes a workspace for formulating action plans needed to implement the decision.
 Below are key attributes for the Decide module UI.

 The interface is configurable to each executive’s decision-making style.
 For instance, a CFO can focus on financial data and risks, while a COO can prioritize operations and resources.
 Also, the decision team can dive into both predictive analytics (“what could happen?”) and prescriptive guidance (“what should we do?”).
-The bottom line, the UI must empower executives to interact directly with the full range of analytics to make a timely decision
+Moreover, the UI needs to adapt to the executive’s operational tempo to make decisions based on their timing and information requirements.
+The bottom line, the UI must empower executives to interact directly with the full range of analytics to make a timely decision.

 Also, the UI must be flexible enough to include both the executive and key members of their team in the decision-making process.
 So, the UI needs to enable real-time collaboration, letting executives gather input from key stakeholders before finalizing decisions.
 For instance, a VP of Sales can instantly share market data with regional managers, collect their feedback, and track team consensus.
-What is key is this happens all within the same interface where the final decision will be made.
+What is key is this happens all within the same interface, regardless of computing platform or where the final decision will be made.

 Also, the interface acts as both guide and record-keeper for executive decisions.
 Specifically, it captures the reasoning behind each decision and makes suggestions to reinforce corporate best practices.
 For instance with a product launch decision, it prompts leaders to document core deciding factors, expected outcomes, and key assumptions.
 As a result, the UI presents a clear trail of how and why each decision was made.

 Once a decision is made, the UI provides a virtual workspace with the capability to automatically generate a decision action plan to include clear ownership and timelines.
-As a result, executives would make adjustments, ask for other options, or even start from scratch and create their own action plan.
+As a result, executives can make adjustments, ask for other options, or even start from scratch and create their own action plan.
 For example, after approving a new marketing campaign, the system creates task assignments for the creative team.
-Also, it sets up approval workflows for legal review, and schedules check-ins with the campaign manager.
+Also, it sets up approval workflows for legal review, and schedules check-ins with the campaign manager, as needed.

 To emphasize, the key characteristics for the Decide UI is it is flexible, insightful, concise, and action-oriented.
 Indeed, all aspects of the UI are geared toward ensuring rapid, informed decisions.
 For a more detailed discussion on UI considerations for executive-level decision-making. see Alex Cuthbert’s article, focusing on the problem definition.